webtactics/accesspr.com.au/pages/about.md

 ---
 layout: layouts/grid-tagtop.njk
 title: Who We Are
-description: Access launched as a start up in 2008 and since then has become one of the industry’s most respected independent communications and PR agencies.
+description: Our consumer, corporate and creative services expertise crafts stories and strategies that captivate, influence and inspire.
 section: about
 class: about
-date: 2025-03-17
+date: 2026-04-01
 permalink: /about/
 metadata:
   title: Who We Are